Considering Hiring a Doula?

 Step 3: Know what you’re paying for!

-When first searching for a doula, they are often compared first by their rates.
+When first searching to find a doula, they are often compared first by their rates.
 This is a great disservice to the doulas being compared, as well as to the families seeking care.
 The doula who charges $1000 (20+ years’ experience), and the doula who charges $350 (who just finished a weekend training workshop and has completed the three free births she is supposed to attend to receive her certification), should not be compared by their rates.
 They should be compared by what the family’s needs are for their pregnancy and birth journey, and how the doula can meet those needs to the best of their ability.
 The rate has nothing to do with their compatibility to the family seeking care.
 Hey, every doula has to start somewhere to earn the “experienced” title.
 While cost and experience are important, they may not be as important as the connection you share once it comes time for your birth.

 Also, be mindful that the rate the doula is charging does reflect her level of experience.
 If the average experienced doula rate in your area is between $800 – $1000, a new doula, with less than 10 births in her experience bag, shouldn’t yet be charging between that average bracket.